MicrosoftDocs/Viva/Viva/glint/managers-using-the-team-summary-dashboard.md

 - Red: Opportunity
 - Gray: Excluded; items may be excluded from a Strength & Opportunity calculation because they don't have a benchmark comparison, or they don't have a high impact on engagement.

-### Top strengths
+### Top Strengths

-The top strengths are as follows:
+The Top Strengths are as follows:

 - Up to three high impact strength scores with their correlating driver and survey item
 - Benchmark comparison
 - Link to comments
 - A video selected by your admin that will enhance your attention to your team’s strengths.
 Videos are available in English, French, German, Dutch, Spanish, Japanese, Portuguese (Brazil), Simplified Chinese, Italian, Polish, Turkish, and Russian.

-### Top opportunities
+### Top Opportunities

-The top opportunities are as follows:
+The Top Opportunities are as follows:

 - Up to three high impact opportunity scores with their correlating key driver and question
 - Benchmark comparison